 - Excessive straining; (e.g., from chronic constipation, frequent bowel movements, chronic cough, heavy lifting, benign prostatic hyperplasia)

-- Extended periods of sitting (e.g., occupation‑related)
+- Extended periods of sitting (e.g., due to occupation or sedentary lifestyle)

 - Connective tissue disorder (e.g., Ehlers‑Danlos syndrome, scleroderma)

 Anatomy of the anal canal

 - Areas of thickened anal mucosa that consist of arteriovenous blood vessels (corpus cavernosum recti), smooth muscle (e.g., Treitz muscle), and fibroelastic tissue (e.g., collagen, elastic fibers)